qfma/web/content/research.md

 +++
 ## Research

-I am currently in the second year of my PhD in the group of [Prof Judith Mank](http://www.ucl.ac.uk/mank-group/) at [University College London](http://ucl.ac.uk).
+I am currently in the final year of my PhD in the group of [Prof Judith Mank](http://www.ucl.ac.uk/mank-group/) at [University College London](http://ucl.ac.uk).
 My work is at the interface of evolutionary biology and bioinformatics and I try to find computational solutions in order to answer evolutionary questions.
 I have a strong background in computational biology and am able to develop in [Python](http://www.python.org/), [R](http://www.r-project.org/), [Ruby](https://www.ruby-lang.org/) and a bit of C++, and I work mainly under various flavors of [Linux](http://www.linuxfoundation.org/).

 My research focuses on the following aspects: